 RFPi aspires to become a leader in real-time, non-invasive medical imaging.
-An early-stage company, RFPi is pioneering breakthrough medical imaging technologies to improve surgical outcomes, reduce health-care costs and hospital readmissions, and enhance patient care.
+A mid-stage company, RFPi is pioneering breakthrough medical imaging technologies to improve surgical outcomes; reduce health-care costs, repeat surgeries and hospital readmissions; and enhance patient care.
 RFPi’s patented and copyrighted intellectual properties propelled the creation of its iCertainty platform, which provides immediate visualization and quantification of blood flow and perfusion without injections (dyes), radiation or the need for direct patient contact.
-RFPi recently secured angel financing.

 For more information, contact Jeff Basham.